Musée du Quai Branly – Jacques Chirac: Name

-The museum opened under the name Musée du quai Branly, after the street alongside which it is built, a quay of the Seine named for the scientist Édouard Branly.
-Earlier suggestions were Musée du Trocadéro, after the home of the Musée de l'Homme where it was initially to be located, Musée des arts premiers ("first arts", corresponding to the politically incorrect "primitive art"), or Musée [de l'homme,] des arts et des civilisations ("museum of [man,] the arts and civilizations").
-The anodyne location-based name was chosen to avoid controversy over terminology, although cynics felt it was a temporary name that would make it easier to rename it later after Jacques Chirac, the president who instigated the project.
-In June 2016 "Jacques Chirac" was appended to the museum's name.
+The museum opened under the name Musée du Quai Branly, after the street alongside which it is built, a quay of the Seine named for the scientist Édouard Branly.
+Earlier suggestions were Musée du Trocadéro, after the home of the Musée de l'homme where it was initially to be located, Musée des arts premiers ('first arts', corresponding to the politically incorrect "primitive art"), or Musée [de l'homme,] des arts et des civilisations' ("museum of [man,] the arts and civilizations").
+The location-based name was chosen to avoid controversy over terminology, although cynics felt it was a temporary name that would make it easier to rename it later after Jacques Chirac, the president who instigated the project.
+In June 2016 Jacques Chirac was appended to the museum's name.

 Collections

 The museum contains the collections of the now-closed Musée national des Arts d'Afrique et d'Océanie and the ethnographic department of the Musée de l'Homme, plus recently acquired objects.
 The permanent collection has 300,000 works, 700,000 photographs, 320,000 documents, 10,000 musical instruments, and 25,000 pieces of textile or clothing.
 The main collections area displays about 3500 objects, rotating 500 each year.
-The museum has both permanent exhibits and large exhibits which change every six months.
-The museum also has thematic exhibits featuring masks and tapa cloth from Oceania, costumes from Asia, and musical instruments and textiles from Africa.
+The museum presents both permanent exhibitions and large temporary exhibits that change every six months.
+It also offers thematic exhibits featuring masks and tapa cloth from Oceania, costumes from Asia, and musical instruments and textiles from Africa.

 Temporary exhibits at the Museum touch upon a wide variety of subjects and themes.
 Themes of the exhibits in the summer of 2014 included the history and culture of tattoos, propaganda posters from Vietnam, and an exhibit about the influence of the culture of Oceania on American popular culture in the 20th century.
 This last exhibit, called "Tiki Pop", featured films, posters, music, clothing, and a recreation of a Polynesia-themed "tiki bar" from the 1960s.

 Among its collections of ethnographic objects from Africa, Asia, America and Oceania, the museum has notable collections of objects, gathered during the French colonization of North America, from Quebec to Louisiana, in the 17th and 18th centuries.
 Another group of items presents the role of women voyagers in the 18th and 19th centuries.
 It also has a collection of paintings by Aboriginal Australians, in particular paintings made on eucalyptus tree bark.
-A small selection of the collected objects of the museum is regularly displayed in the Pavillon des Sessions of the Louvre Museum.
+A small selection of the museum's objects was first displayed in 2000 in the Pavillon des Sessions of the Louvre Museum.
+In December 2025, 77 artworks of this selection were included in the newly designed Gallery of the Five Continents.
+Juxtaposing artworks from all continents, this new gallery presents non-European artistic traditions alongside Western art in a global narrative of world cultures.